Capyborrow/capyborrowProject/Documentation.md

 - **TestProject**: contains unit tests for the application.

 ## Code explanation
-> **NOTE** The description of API Controllers will be represented on the StudentController, because the TeacherController and the AssignmentController share the same or almost the same logic.
+> [!NOTE] The description of API Controllers will be represented on the StudentController, because the TeacherController and the AssignmentController share the same or almost the same logic.

 Methods `GetAllStudents()`, `GetStudent()` and `DeleteStudent()` are self-explanatory.